-Click-through rate (CTR) is the ratio of clicks on calls-to-action (CTA) to the number of qualified leads who only view the page, email, or social media advertisement.
-Unlike shares, likes, or comments, CTAs are created to move qualified leads deeper into your conversion funnel and to other pages on your website.
+Click-through Rate (CTR) is the ratio of clicks on calls-to-action (CTA) to the number of leads who only view the page, email, or social media advertisement.
+Unlike shares, likes, or comments, CTAs are created to move leads deeper into your conversion funnel and to other pages on your website.

 CTR in Indicative

 Tracking your CTR is especially important when assessing the effectiveness of your CTAs.
 If your CTAs aren’t effective, it will show through tracking your CTR.
 Once a low CTR is identified, you can begin to reveal problems such as CTA placement and copy.

 Session time is the amount of time a user spends on your site.
 A user who spends a lot of time on your site, even if they never leave the initial landing page, can serve as a better estimate of site and digital marketing success than CTR alone.

 Session time is a simple metric that offers a lot of insight into customer interest in your site and can help you identify user trends in your data.